 - Julian Edison: A Giant in a Miniature World, John M. Olin Library, Level 1, Grand Stairwell

-- The Monster Challenge, John M. Olin Library, Level 1, in the Ginkgo Room.
+- Kranzberg Studio, Recollected: A Retrospective of the Nancy Spirtas Kranzberg Studio for the Illustrated Book, John M. Olin Library, Level 1, in the Ginkgo Room.
 On exhibit through fall 2018.

 - Mary Jo Bang: Self Portrait with Others, John M. Olin Library, Level 1, Grand Staircase.
 On exhibit through January 2019.